 Making the most out of your undergraduate academic program is more than just studying.
-Because of the very high admission standards a successful candidate must achieve, it behooves the pre-health professions student to be proactive in addressing any problem areas in his/her college life.
-To that end, the Health Advisory Committee strongly urges students to take advantage of the services LMU provides to all students.
-Put ego aside, we all can benefit from wellness check-ups, and definitely, if a problem exists, no matter how small, early attention is a wise approach.
+Because of the very high admission standards successful candidates must achieve, it is important for pre-health professions students to be proactive in addressing any problem areas in their college life as early as possible.
+To that end, the Health Professions Advisory Committee strongly urges students to take advantage of the services LMU provides to all students.

 - Academic Resource Center

 - Seaver College Center for Student Success

 - Career and Professional Development

 - Student Psychological Services

 There are multiple clubs on LMU’s campus designed to expose pre-health students to opportunities for activities in the community, network with others who share similar interests, and expand social and academic networks.